JasonStelzel/essential-dict/README.md

 TEST DOUBLE -

-TYPE METHOD - static and class methods are *type methods* that can be called on the type itself (instead of an instance).
-The difference is that class methods can be overridden by subclasses.
+TYPE METHOD - static and class methods are *type methods* that can be called on the type itself (instead of an instance of that type).
+The difference between these two is that class methods can be overridden by subclasses while static methods cannot.
+Both of these kinds of methods are called type methods.

-    From the docs:

-    "Instance methods [...] are methods that you call on an instance of a particular type.
-You can also define methods that are called on the type itself.
-These kinds of methods are called type methods.
 You indicate type methods by writing the static keyword before the method’s func keyword.
-Classes can use the class keyword instead, to allow subclasses to override the superclass’s implementation of that method." — https://docs.swift.org/swift-book/LanguageGuide/Methods.html
+Classes can use the class keyword instead, to allow subclasses to override the superclass’s implementation of that method.
+In contrast, Instance methods are methods that you call on an *instance* of a particular type. https://docs.swift.org/swift-book/LanguageGuide/Methods.html